openhwgroup/core-v-xif/docs/source/x_ext.rst

 (compressed/uncompressed) instructions that it does recognize as legal instructions itself.
 In case that both the |processor| and the |coprocessor| accept the same instruction as being valid, the instruction will cause an illegal instruction fault upon execution.

+In all cases, the |processor| must decode the instruction.
 The |processor| shall cause an illegal instruction fault when attempting to execute (commit) an instruction that:

 * is considered to be valid by the |processor| and accepted by the |coprocessor| (``accept`` = 1).